starkeeny/ResearchProposalContent/README.md

 ## Outline
 These are some headings that _can_ be used and make sense (not strictly ordered):
 -	Title (Explainatory, Concise, Attention Grabbing)
--	Intro (historical overview of topic, why you are interested in the study,
+-	Intro (historical overview of topic, why you are interested in the study
   - Research Question
   - Target Audience
   - State of the art